Organic Architecture · Est. 2010 · Los Angeles, CA

 The Spirit in Architecture: John Lautner’s Defiant Vision

 The film offers an intimate look at a man who spent his life fighting the "status quo" to create spaces that felt truly human.
+Running over an hour, it combines rare footage of Lautner's creative process, candid interviews with the clients who lived in his "impossible" spaces, and commentary from architects and critics who understood what he was doing when almost no one else did.

 The Philosophy: Designing for People, Not Bankers

-Lautner’s work is often categorized as "Mid-Century Modern" or "Googie," but he famously loathed those labels.
-To Lautner, architecture wasn't about a "look"—it was about the interior space.
+Lautner's work is often categorized as "Mid-Century Modern" or "Googie," but he famously loathed those labels.
+To Lautner, architecture wasn't about a "look" — it was about the interior space.

 "The major element is the interior space that you create, which is first of all a human space, a free space.
 From that derives the structure and the detail of the whole thing."

 He believed that while technology evolves, human needs remain primal: "People haven't changed for 3 or 4,000 years... psychologically, they want to be free but they want a little shelter."
-This belief drove him to ignore building codes and "junk" aesthetics to focus on the individual's experience within a home.
+He traced this back to the Arabian tent — hanging carpets as movable partitions, three thousand years before any American manufacturer marketed the idea.
+His point: genuine architecture has always been about human experience, and the moment it devolved into "styles and facades," it began to deteriorate.

 From Taliesin to the Sunset Strip